DanielRyder/Portfolio/README.md

 -----

 ## Sheff Jam 7 Winning Game: Asymmetrical Multiplayer City Builder/Dodging Runner (2020)
-I was part of the team that produced the winning game for Sheff Jam 7, a annual 48 hour game jam competition open to University of Sheffield students.
+I was part of the team that produced the winning game for Sheff Jam 7, an annual 48 hour game jam competition open to University of Sheffield students.

-It uses a node.js server, javascript and html to allow for two players to play online with each other playing seperate roles with different mechanics but still affecting the same game.
+The game uses a node.js server, javascript and html to allow for two players to play online with each other playing seperate roles with different mechanics but still affecting the same game.

 I was responsible for the initial game design, creating all of the music and the artwork, parts of the backend server work and the city building (human) game.